malekai-gauntlet/gymtime/gymtime/Features/features.md

 Please follow the following guidelines:

 - Use SwiftUI for UI
-- Use MVVM-C architecture
 - Use proper SwiftUI syntax
 - Use proper MVVM-C architecture syntax
-- Use proper SwiftUI syntax
+- Put new files into the proper folder
-- Use proper MVVM-C architecture syntax

 Styling: